turbaevsky/indicators/doc/PI_DB_TS.md

 - Returned - Data submitted to WANO but not accepted to the production database.
 It was returned to the station for revision.
 The cell background will be red.
 - Production - Data that has been reviewed by WANO and promoted to the production database.
 This data is used for calculating the performance indicator values displayed on the WANO Web site and published in WANO reports.
 The cell background will be white.

-So, the white backgroung below the data entry fiend means that data has been promoted (see the [data processing](#data-processing) for details).
-Yellow backgroung means data has been received from data promoter, and green one means data has been sent from data promoter but didn't submitted yet.
+So, the white background below the data entry fiend means that data has been promoted (see the [data processing](#data-processing) for details).
+Yellow background means data has been received from data promoter, and green one means data has been sent from data promoter but didn't submitted yet.

-It is _extremly important_ user to add the [comments](#comments) as shown below for all the data which is reflected into the [QRR](#qrr) report. ![comments](pic/comms.png)
+It is _extremely important_ user to add the [comments](#comments) as shown below for all the data which is reflected into the [QRR](#qrr) report. ![comments](pic/comms.png)
-If the comments exist, the colour of the 'C' button is green.
+If the comments exist, the color of the 'C' button is green.

 ##### View and Enter Data